When Deep Learning Meets Polyhedral Theory: A Survey: Piecewise Linear Structure and the Linear Regions of a Neural Network

-The softmax layer is typically used for the output of neural networks trained on classification problems, in which the largest output corresponds to the class to which the input is associated.
-In rectifier networks coupled with a softmax layer, the decision regions can also be defined by polyhedra.
+The set of inputs associated with the same class define a \emph{decision region}.
+In rectifier networks coupled with a softmax layer, the decision regions can also be defined by polyhedra, as described next.
 Although the output of the softmax layer is not piecewise linear, its largest output corresponds to its largest input.
-Hence, every linear region $\sI$ defined by layers 1 to $L-1$ is partitioned by the softmax layer into decision regions where $\vh^{L-1}_i \geq \vh^{L-1}_j ~ \forall j \neq i$ for each class $i$ associated with the input $\vh_i^{L-1}$ to the softmax layer.
-Therefore, each decision region of a rectifier networks consist of a union of polyhedra.
+Hence, every linear region $\sI$ defined by layers 1 to $L$ is partitioned by the softmax layer into smaller regions where $\vh^{L}_i \geq \vh^{L}_j ~ \forall j \neq i$ for each class $\mathcal{C}_i$, which may denote as \emph{polyhedral decision subregions}.
+Therefore, the decision region for each class $\mathcal{C}_i$ is the union of polyhedral decision subregions in which $\vh^{L}_i \geq \vh^{L}_j ~ \forall j \neq i$.

-In fact, we may say further in the typical setting where no hidden layer is wider than the input ---i.e., $n_0 \geq n_l ~ \forall l \in \sL$: \cite{pmlr-v80-nguyen18b} showed that at least one layer $l \in \sL$ must be such that $n_l > n_0$ for the network to present disconnected decision regions; and \cite{grigsby2022topology} showed that, for an input size $n_0 \geq 2$, the decision regions are either empty or unbounded.
+Difficulties in modeling functions such as the Boolean XOR in shallow networks are related to limitations on the form of the decision regions, which may be limited by the depth of the neural network.
+For example, \cite{makhoul1989twolayer} showed that two layers suffice to obtain disconnected decision regions.
+In fact, we may say further in the typical setting where no hidden layer is wider than the input ---i.e., $n_0 \geq n_l ~ \forall l \in \sL$: \cite{pmlr-v80-nguyen18b} showed that at least one layer $l \in \sL$ must be such that $n_l > n_0$ for the network to present disconnected decision regions.
+Under the same setting and for an input size $n_0 \geq 2$, \cite{grigsby2022topology} showed that the decision regions are either empty or unbounded.